 College and Career Counseling

-- over 90% of our students take the SAT, with over 100 points of growth on average from beginning to end of our College and Career Readiness course
+- 95% of our students take the SAT, with over 100 points of growth on average from beginning to end of our College and Career Readiness course.

-- over 95% of our students matriculate to college, with over 50% earning spots in supportive and competitive Opportunity Programs, over 70% of our students enrolling in a college that is ranked as Competitive or higher, and over 75% receiving financial aid that fully covers the direct costs of their college
+- Over 95% of our students matriculate to college, with over 50% earning spots in supportive and competitive Opportunity Programs, over 65% of our students enrolling in a college that is ranked as Competitive or higher, and over 65% receiving financial aid that fully covers the direct costs of their college.

-- over 85% of our students participate in at least one summer opportunity
+- 90% of our students participate in at least one summer opportunity.

 Visual and Performing Arts

-We offer 21 different art electives in Visual Arts, Graphic Design, Music, Dance, and Drama.
+We offer 24 different art electives in Visual Arts, Graphic Design, Music, Choir, Dance and Drama.
 We provide students with introductory, advanced and AP level courses.
 Our after-school programs offer choir, dance, spoken word, drama, step, visual arts, yearbook, Fall play, and Spring musical.
 Students can participate and perform in over 10 school productions, competitions, and outside performances throughout the school year.

-KIPP NYC College Prep offers a robust athletics program and was one of the first charter schools to compete in the Public School Athletic League (PSAL).
-We offer football, soccer, volleyball, cheerleading, basketball, wrestling, baseball, softball, rugby and lacrosse.
-We have 19 varsity and junior varsity programs in total and 17 of them compete in the PSAL.
+KIPP NYC College Prep offers a robust athletics program and was the first charter school to compete in the Public School Athletic League (PSAL).
+We offer football, soccer, volleyball, cheerleading, basketball, wrestling, baseball, softball, rugby, track and lacrosse.
+We have 14 varsity programs and three junior varsity programs, for a total of 17 interscholastic sports teams.
 Additionally, we offer intramural flag football, basketball and kickball to give students the benefits of team support in a less competitive setting.
-Roughly 30% of our student body participates in our athletic program, and we recently won city championships in Men’s Varsity Basketball, Men’s Varsity Baseball and Women’s Varsity Rugby.
+Roughly 30% of our student body participates in our athletic program, and we recently won city championships in Football, Men’s Varsity Basketball, Men’s Varsity Baseball and Women’s Varsity Rugby.
 Our Cheerleading program has been ranked 8th and 9th in the country the two past seasons, respectively, in the non-tumbling varsity division.

 201 E. 144th St.,